jonhue/the_growth_app/CONTRIBUTING.md

 Use the template provided for the pull request description.

-Thank you for contributing to The Growth App!
+Thank you for contributing to The Growth App (Backend)!